Victoria Rowe

 Curious about working together?

-The best way to get a sense of whether this space feels right for you is through a conversation.
-I offer a free 15-minute phone call, a chance for you to ask questions, share a little about what’s bringing you to therapy, and get a feel for how I work.
+The best way to see if this feels like a good fit is through conversation.
+I offer a free 15-minute phone consultation where you can ask questions, share a bit about what’s bringing you to therapy, and get a sense of how I work.

-I offer both short- and long-term therapy, with a focus on creating meaningful, lasting change.
-Sliding scale rates and a limited number of low-cost spaces are available, depending on need and availability.
+I offer short- and long-term therapy, both in person and online, with limited availability.
+Sliding scale and lower-fee options may be available depending on need and availability.

 If you’d like to connect, I’d love to hear from you.